All your favorite Uggs are now discounted for Black Friday

 Ugg Classic Mini II Genuine Shearling Lined Boot ($99.90, originally $150; nordstrom.com)

 Grab one of the most iconic Ugg boot styles for under $100.
-The mini features the brand’s signature shearling and we adore this gray shade that will seemingly go with every winter outfit imaginable.
+The mini features the brand’s signature shearling, and we adore this gray shade that will seemingly go with every winter outfit imaginable.

 ____________________________________________________________________________